neCodingNewbs/django_projects/django_checklist.md

 ##Why this list?

-There many excellent introductions to Django on the web.
+There are many excellent introductions to Django on the web.
 Many of them will have you set up and run a simple Django web app in an hour.
 However, if you are completely new to programming and web development, you may find it difficult to understand what's going on.
 Most tutorials implicitly presume familiarity